SSH

 SSHFS allows you to mount a remote file system using SFTP.

-If you wish to use SSHFS, please note that fram.sigma2.no
+If you wish to use SSHFS, please note that saga.sigma2.no,

 entries.
 This means that every time you log in, you might end up on a

-).
-This is done to balance load between login nodes.
+login-3.saga.sigma2.no).
+This is done to balance the load between the login

-, you should always specify one of the actual login nodes,
+When using sshfs, always specify one of the actual login nodes

 Compressing data for poor connections